 - Stay close to friends and family

 - Keep your skin healthy and well hydrated

 Apart from your health, there are other things that you need to take care of as you age.
 One of the other most important aspects of your well-being is your safety.
 Unless you feel safe and secure in your own environment, everything you do to keep yourself healthy will be undermined by the fact that you will be constantly stressed and agitated by your lack of security.

 There is more to staying safe and healthy than just hiring the best home security firms on the market.
 There are social aspects of the entire process that do more for your mental, emotional and physical health than having an electric fence will ever do.
 Things like:

-One of the biggest risks to a senior’s mortality rate in isolation.
-There is a 2012 study that was published in the ‘Proceedings of the National Academy of Sciences,’ which shows that isolation has a marked impact on the mortality rate of seniors above 52 years of age.
+One of the biggest risks to a senior’s mortality rate is isolation.
+There is a 2012 study that was published in the ‘Proceedings of the National Academy of Sciences,’ which shows that isolation has a marked impact on the mortality rate of people above 52 years of age.
 The study showed that isolation increased the mortality rate of isolated seniors and that it also contributed to: